Skip Navigation

 • Learn a speech from a play or a new song from a musical

-• Create a singing group so you can sing together with your friends via an online conferencing app
+• Create a singing group or sing together with your friends via an online conferencing app

 • Experiment with some static, gestural choreography